theKashey/use-callback-ref/README.md

 – [Hooks API Reference](https://reactjs.org/docs/hooks-reference.html#useref)

+This library exposes helpers to handle any case related to `ref` _lifecycle_

+- `mergeRefs` - merge multiple refs together.
+For, actually, fork
+- `transformRef` - transform one ref to anther
+- `useRefCallback` - react on hook change
+- `refToCallback` - convert RefObject to an old callback-style ref
+- `assignRef` - assing value to the ref, regardless of it's form

+All functions are tree shakable, but even together it's __less then 300b__.

 # API
 ## useRef API
 API is 99% compatible with React `createRef` and `useRef`, and just adds another argument - `callback`,